Witiko/doctoral-thesis/main.md

-Math information retrieval techniques for structural and semantic matching rely on neural representations (token embeddings) of natural language words and math symbols that are not only accurate, but also interpretable.
+Math information retrieval techniques for structural and semantic matching rely on neural representations (token embeddings) of natural language words and math symbols that are not only accurate but also interpretable.

 In this section, I will report the results of my experiments in learning interpretable token embeddings:

 - In Section \vref{sec:formal-concept-analysis-with-quantized-token-embeddings},
-  I will show that quantizing the Word2Vec language model makes it possible to determine type-of relations between tokens.
+  I will illustrate how quantizing the Word2Vec language model makes it possible to determine type-of relations between tokens.

 - In Section \vref{sec:position-independent-token-embeddings-interpretability},